-Cross stitching is great fun and really easy to learn.
-If you are a beginner, follow these tips and you will be cross stitching in no time.
+As a cross stitch beginner, cross stitching is great fun and really easy to learn.
+Follow these tips and you will be cross stitching in no time.

 To prepare fabric for cross stitching cut the fabric at least 3” larger than the finished design.
 This will leave room for matting and framing.
 Either whipstitch, use a machine to zigzag, or apply liquid ravel prevention to the edges of the fabric.
 This will prevent fraying of the fabric while you work.